 DBS checking service guidance material is also available in Welsh on this website, or by emailing the DBS communications team.
 Other Welsh translation requests should also be sent to the DBS communications team.

-Disclosure and Barring Service (DBS) certificates cannot be printed and issued in Welsh.
-This is because under Part V of the Police Act 1997, the DBS is required to disclose criminal records and other government information as it is recorded in central records.
-Because this information is recorded in English only, DBS certificates will be issued only in English.
+DBS certificates cannot be printed in Welsh.
+Under Part V of the Police Act 1997, the DBS is required to disclose criminal records and other government information as it is recorded in central records.
+This information is recorded in English only, so DBS certificates will be issued in English only.

 The DBS does not have the authority to translate information and has identified inherent risk to the integrity and accuracy of the DBS checking service, should certificate information be translated.

 Also, where information is to be disputed there would be an additional need to revert the information to English for consideration of the original information.